||As advocates, we are not allowed in the law enforcement interview. How can we change this?

 Some investigators seek to exclude advocates because they fear the advocate will interfere with the investigative process (for instance, by objecting to some questions, or interrupting).
 However, this is readily solvable by cooperation and interaction between investigators and advocates so that roles and boundaries can be established and followed, and both parties (law enforcement and advocate) can cooperate and work together in order to maintain victim comfort and cooperation while also enhancing the investigative process.
 Occasionally, advocates are advised not to be present for substantive victim interviews with investigators because they could become witnesses to the case, thereby disturbing the survivor/advocate relationship.
 However, simply because the advocate hears statements from a victim that a defense attorney may seek to use, does not mean that the advocate must testify.
 As long as another, actively listening individual is present (the investigator always qualifies) then there is no danger of the advocate being forced to testify with regard to survivor/victim statements.
 Further, advocates often aren't the active listeners during a substantive interview.
 Their primary focus, after all, is not the investigation, but the well-being and comfort of the survivor/victim.

-For more information on this topic, please see the article entitled, Advocates and Law Enforcement: Oil and Water? which is posted under the Articles tab in the section of the EVAWI website dedicated to resources on forensic compliance at http://www.evawintl.org/PAGEID3/Forensic-Compliance/Resources/Articles.
-Even more detailed information is available in the OnLine Training Institute module entitled, Effective Victim Advocacy Within the Criminal Justice System, which can be found long with the rest of the OLTI at: http://olti.evawintl.org/Default.aspx?ReturnUrl=%2f.
+For more information on this topic, please read Advocates and Law Enforcement: Oil and Water?.
+These issues are also addressed in detail in the OnLine Training Institute (OLTI) module entitled, Effective Victim Advocacy Within the Criminal Justice System.

 ||What are the benefits of having an advocate present during the law enforcement interview?